NebulaBC/gitshortener/readme.md

 and follow the steps it gives you

 Note: I am not responsible for any vulnerabilities this program could have, or data leakage.
+Use at your own risk!